ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 The Apache web server allocates a worker thread for each connection, allowing a slow or idle connection to block an entire thread.
 When the total number of worker threads is exhausted, then no new connection are accepted.

 In contrast, the nginx web server has a non-blocking design, in which worker threads are not assigned to connections on a one-to-one basis.
 Instead, a thread will dynamically serve a connection only when there is data to send or receive for that connection.
-This makes it more resistant to the slowloris attack at Layer 7 (although it may still be possible to launch a low-rate attack that exhaust the total number of connections possible at a lower level.)
+This makes it more resistant to the slowloris attack at Layer 7 (although it may still be possible to launch a low-rate attack that exhausts the total number of connections possible at a lower level, such as the total number of file descriptors available to the operating system.)

 On the server node, stop the Apache server with